Kane Linnett: Hull Kingston Rovers (2019 – 2023)

 On 17 February 2019, in round 3 in a game against the London Broncos, Linnett scored his first try in the Super League.

 In round 4 of the 2021 Super League season, he scored a hat-trick in Hull KR's 26-6 victory over Leeds.

 In round 8 of the 2021 Super League season, Linnett scores two tries for Hull KR in a 40-16 victory over Leigh.

 Linnett made a total of 20 appearances for Hull KR in the 2021 Super League season including the club's 28-10 semi-final loss against the Catalans Dragons.

+On 12 August 2023, Linnett played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

+In round 23 of the 2023 Super League season, Linnett scored two tries for Hull Kingston Rovers in their 52-10 victory over Leigh in the Challenge Cup final rematch.

+Linnett played 24 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
+He played in the clubs semi-final loss against Wigan.
+On 6 November 2023, Linnett announced his retirement from rugby league.